 - If you would like to apply to the Jewish Communal Leadership Program, then please answer "yes" to the question, "Do you plan to apply to an SSW Special Program?" found on the Financial Assistance page of the MSW online application and then select the Jewish Communal Leadership Program checkbox.
 The JCLP application pages will be added to the end of your online MSW application.

 - Call (734) 936-0961 if you are unable to submit the application via the online MSW application system.

 JCLP staff are always happy to speak to potential applicants!
-For more information about the Jewish Communal Leadership Program and for application materials, visit JCLP’s website or contact the Office of Student Services at (734) 936-0961 or firstname.lastname@example.org.
+For more information about the Jewish Communal Leadership Program and for application materials, visit JCLP’s website or contact the Office of Student Services and Enrollment Management at (734) 936-0961 or firstname.lastname@example.org.